confluentinc/schema-registry/docs/api.rst

    :>jsonarr int version: version of the schema registered under this subject

+   :statuscode 404:
-   :statuscode 404: Subject not found
+      * Error code 40401 -- Subject not found
+   :statuscode 500:
+      * Error code 50001 -- Error in the backend datastore

    **Example request**: